DIVING INTO THE WRECK:

 Interested in writing memoir but don’t know where to start?

-Playfully engage in metaphor and creativity so that the hidden and ignored parts of yourself can emerge.
+Playfully engage with writing so that the hidden and ignored parts of self can emerge.

 virtual meetings